Somerset Light Infantry: Sergeants' sash

 A distinction unique to the regiment was that the warrant officers and sergeants wore their sashes over the left shoulder and tied on the right side, in the same manner as officers.
 This commemorated the regiment's stand at Culloden, where the large number of officer casualties led to the sergeants taking command.
 This was authorised in 1865, although appears to have been worn earlier without authority; the origin is disputed, since the regiment did not report any casualties as a result of Culloden.
 In 1898, officers of all regiments were ordered to wear the sash knotted on the left side, with the exception of the Somerset Light Infantry who were permitted to continue with the knot on the right.

 Light infantry distinctions

-In 1822, the regiment was granted light infantry distinctions, which survived in the full dress of 1914 as a dark green home service helmet (instead of the dark blue of line infantry) and a bugle-horn incorporated in its badge.
-The forage cap and postwar No.1 dress uniform worn by the regiment was also dark green.
+In 1822, the regiment was granted light infantry distinctions, which survived in the scarlet full dress of 1914 as a dark green home service helmet (instead of the dark blue of line infantry) and a bugle-horn incorporated in the badge.
+The forage cap and postwar No.1 dress tunic worn by the regiment from 1947 were also dark green, while trousers remained dark blue with green piping.